♥

 Piggy Cleaning: Unscented baby wipes can be used to wipe down piggy bums and bellies.
 If a bath is necessary, we suggest OGX Coconut Milk Shampoo.
 Wash the piggy from the waist down and be extremely careful not to get water on their faces as they can aspirate.
 Rinse well with warm water.
 Dry with a towel.
 Piggies do not normally get baths except in case of peeing on themselves, hair matting, or poop stuck in the bum area.
 You can always trim a half circle around the bum area to help lessen the amount of poop stuck in the hair.

 Mite Prevention / Treatment: Revolution for Kittens can be used on the back of their necks.
-The Revolution is prescription only so you must go to a vet for this.
+Revolution is prescription only so you must go to a vet for this.

 Teeth: Guinea pig’s teeth never stop growing.
 They require hard things to chew on.
+Apple sticks and compressed timothy hay items are the best.

 NO: No balls, wheels, harnesses, or leashes.
 Piggies are not meant for these.
 No yogurt drops - piggies are lactose intolerant.
 No starches - their bodies cannot digest it properly.
 No seeds - they are a choking hazard.
+We have a whole "TOWER OF NO" at the sanctuary.

 Nails: Clipping nails is fairly easy as long as you don’t cut into the quick.
 If needed, you can always file down the points with an emory board.
 If you happen to cut into the quick, they may bleed but you can use a Styptic Pencil, Bleed Stop, or (in an pinch) flour or cornstarch to stop the bleeding.
 It generally does not hurt them but it will make a mess.
 We check nails weekly and offer nail service and instruction at no cost.

-Guinea Pigs of New England” is our group on Facebook.
-Please join us there to ask any questions about piggies.
-If at any point you think your piggy could be ill, please call us immediately or take them to the vet.
+If at any point you think your piggy could be ill, please take them to the vet.
 Don’t take chances on your piggie’s health and well-being.

 More questions?
 Feel free to ask our